rabithakuri/Gesture_to_speech/README.md

 # gesture_to_speech

-this program doenot train beacuse of less jester dataset.
+This program doesnot train beacuse of less jester dataset.
-As trained model is down in the link https://drive.google.com/file/d/1Zc7mcbxp25bH6m17-UY5n_1Sf16zRsNt/view
+As trained model is down in the link: https://drive.google.com/file/d/1Zc7mcbxp25bH6m17-UY5n_1Sf16zRsNt/view

 This resnetmodel.hdf5 should be kept in